The structural system may be composed of three basic types of structures.

 - Load-bearing structures consume a large number of masonry units.

-- The cost of the total masonry units used to construct these types of structures makes it unreliable.
+- The cost of the total masonry units used to construct these structures makes it unreliable.

 - The weight-bearing masonry structure has more weight.